arunrajkumar235/freshchat-advanced-automations-blog/content/welcome.md

   - getting-started
 ---

 Hey!
-Welcome to empress-blog, it's great to have you :)
+Welcome to advanced-automations blog, it's great to have you :)

 We know that first impressions are important, so we've populated your new site with some initial **Getting Started** posts that will help you get familiar with everything in no time.
 This is the first one!